Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### Trainer_pokemon -

-Lastly, we need to built a trainer_pokemon table.
-This will include the data of every Pokémon caught by a trainer.
+Lastly, we need to build a trainer_pokemon table.
+This will include the data of every Pokémon caught by a trainer, and is the foundation for developing a "live" database.
+Once a trainer catches a Pokémon, Python runs an insert statement to transfer all of the associated information with that captured Pokemon and the trainer who caught it.
+The instance_id is the Primary Key that unique defines the capture, which will now always be associatted with that unique Pokemon.

 ```SQL
 Create table trainer_pokemon